-The objective of performing business process modeling is to facilitate the communication with stakeholders to perform cost and benefit analysis and to perform process improvement, etc. Simulation is a set of value-added tools designed to aid business process modeling.
-With the BPMN simulation tool, you can simulate the execution of business process for studying the resource consumption (e.g. human resources, devices, etc.) throughout a process, identifying bottlenecks, quantifying the differences between improvement options which helps study and execute process improvements.
+The objective of business process modeling is to facilitate communication with stakeholders, conduct cost-benefit analyses, and drive process improvements.
+Simulation is a set of value-added tools that support business process modeling.
+Using a BPMN simulation tool, you can simulate the execution of business processes to study resource consumption (e.g., human resources, devices, etc.), identify bottlenecks, and quantify differences between improvement options.
+This helps in analyzing and implementing effective process improvements.

 Key concepts